kubedb/docs/docs/guides/solr/monitoring/grafana-dashboard.md

 > Note: YAML files used in this tutorial are stored in [docs/examples/solr/monitoring](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/solr/monitoring) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).

+## Configuration

+> These two steps — deploying `kube-prometheus-stack` and installing Panopticon — are shared prerequisites for all KubeDB database monitoring guides.
+If you have already completed them in another guide, skip to [Step 1](#step-1-deploy-solr-with-monitoring-enabled).

-## Step 1: Deploy kube-prometheus-stack
+### Step 1: Deploy kube-prometheus-stack

 `kube-prometheus-stack` installs Prometheus, Prometheus Operator, Alertmanager, and Grafana together.
 This is the recommended way to get the full monitoring stack on Kubernetes.